 A court will examine the consideration received in return for the agreement; the damage or danger to the employer in the absence of the non-compete agreement; the economic burden placed on the employee by the agreement, and whether or not the agreement harms the public interest in having competition.

-Tennessee non-compete agreements must have a reasonable time limitation to be enforceable.
+Tennessee non-compete agreements must have a reasonable time limit to be enforceable.

 In addition, courts have held that any agreement that seeks to prevent an employee from working in a region where he has never provided services for the employer is excessive and unenforceable.

 Non-compete agreements covering physicians are governed by a special statute, Tennessee Code Annotated section 63-1-148.
-Such agreements may be made only for a duration of two years or less.
+Such agreements may be made only for two years or less.
 In addition, the maximum allowable geographical restriction may be the greater of:

 - A ten-mile radius from the location which was the primary practice site of the physician-employee OR

-- The county in which the primary practice of the health care provider which employed the physician employee is located.
+- The county where the primary practice of the health care provider employed the physician employee is located.